Features · everything in arc-relay

 Authentication that survives the relay.

 Most forwarders break SPF/DMARC the moment they relay.
-We seal the message with ARC, rewrite the envelope with SRS, and sign outbound with DKIM (Pro+) — so the receiving server can still verify the original sender.
+We seal the message with ARC, rewrite the envelope with SRS, and sign outbound with DKIM (Pro+) — 100% pass-through so the receiving server trusts the original sender.

 ◇ SPF